 At night during the final prayer of the day, God Siva, husband of Meenakshi would typically be carried in a palanquin from his shrine and escorted to his residing place, where Goddess Meenakshi waits in her shrine for her husband to come home.

-This lively divine procession followed by a piece of music along with a gathering of devotees.
-Once the God Siva reaches his home, they rest in their bed chamber is made of pure silver.
+This lively divine procession is accompanied by a piece of music along with a gathering of devotees.
+Once the God Siva reaches his home, they rest in their bed chamber made of pure silver.